 Figure 12.
 Percentages of CPU and RAM resources requested by tasks w.r.t. task termination type in 2011 and 2019 traces.
 The x axis is the type of resource, y-axis is the percentage of resource used and color represents task termination.
 Numeric values are displayed below the graph as a table.

 Figure 13.
 Percentages of CPU and RAM resources requested by tasks w.r.t. task termination type for in 2019 traces.
-Refer to figure 10 for plot explaination.
+Refer to figure 12 for plot explaination.

-6 Analysis: Pattern and Models for Task and Job Events
+6 Analysis: Patterns of Task and Job Events